 For noise, learning to trod quietly and quickly is a skill that many of us have yet to master.
 I have seen photographers who have mastered this skill, taking wonderful photographers with a 300mm lens than noisy ones struggle with even a 500mm lens.
 There are accessories also that help.
 One of the bird photographers I know swears by National Geographic shoulder camera bags.
 They are without any velcro or zips.
 Just the old fashioned canvas straps.
 Another one wears cotton cloths that do not create any noise while walking.
 You can have your own preferences for noise-free clothes and accessories.

 Camouflage is a tough one.
 There are stores dedicated to selling camouflaged equipment and dresses.
 The best camouflage costumes that I have seen have strands and pieces of cloth attached on the outside and not just prints.
 These are heavy and really uncomfortable in hot weather.

 So why is camouflage a tough question for photographers?
 Since animals and birds can not see the colors mostly, there is no use of wearing green.
 The camouflage works as long as there is no movement.
-As soon as there is movement, camouflage costume becomes counter-productive.
+As soon as there is any movement, camouflage costume becomes counter-productive in wildlife photography.
 The print has various dividing lines (or edges) between the printed components, When a person moves, the movement is visible across the costume.
 If you are planning on moving around a lot, camouflage may not be such a good idea.
 If you are planning on standing motionless for long hours, nothing better than camouflage.